angular-ui/ui-grid/DEVELOPER.md

 * One js file per feature
 * no global variables
 * public methods and events are registered in grid.api (more on that later)
 * design and code the angular way.
-What do we main by that?
+What do we mean by that?
 Dependency injection, small directives, emphasis the model, not the DOM, tests!
 * feature.js contains an enclosure:

 ```javascript